osmosis-labs/osmosis/x/poolmanager/README.md

 As a result, the `poolmanager` module propagates core execution to the appropriate swap module.

 Lastly, the `poolmanager` keeper stores a mapping from the pool id to the pool type.
-This mapping is going to be neccessary for knowing where to route the swap messages.
+This mapping is going to be necessary for knowing where to route the swap messages.

 To achieve this, we create the following store index: